OCD. Diagnosis and Treatment

 DSM 5 Diagnostic Criteria for Obsessive-Compulsive Disorder (OCD):

-1. Obsessions: Recurrent and persistent thoughts, impulses, or images that are experienced as intrusive and inappropriate and that cause marked anxiety or distress.
+1. Obsessions: recurrent and persistent thoughts, impulses, or images that are experienced as intrusive and inappropriate and that cause marked anxiety or distress.

-2. Compulsions: Repetitive behaviours or mental acts that an individual feels driven to perform in response to an obsession or in accordance with rules that must be applied rigidly.
+2. Compulsions: repetitive behaviours or mental acts that an individual feels driven to perform in response to an obsession or in accordance with rules that must be applied rigidly.

 3. The obsessions or compulsions are time-consuming (taking up more than an hour a day) or cause significant distress or impairment in social, occupational, or other important areas of functioning.